 Common Areas Affected by Autism:

-Parents searching for autism diagnosis in Ludhiana often first notice unusual developmental patterns in speech, eye contact, or social behavior.
+Parents searching for an autism diagnosis in Ludhiana often first notice unusual developmental patterns in speech, eye contact, or social behaviour.

 1. Delayed Speech or No Speech Development

-One of the earliest and most common signs of autism is delayed speech development.
-Many children with autism may not start speaking at the expected age, or they may stop using words they previously learned.
-Parents in Ludhiana frequently search for speech delay treatment because communication problems are often the first noticeable symptom.
+One of the first and most common signs of autism is a delay in speech development.
+Many children with autism may begin to speak later than expected or may stop using words they once knew.
+Speech delay treatment Ludhiana Speech delay treatment Ludhiana parents look for quite often, as the first visible symptoms are the communication problems

-Speech delay does not always mean autism, but when combined with social difficulties or repetitive behavior, it may indicate developmental concerns.
+A speech delay is not always a sign of autism, but when it is combined with social difficulties or repetitive behaviours, it may suggest developmental issues.

 2. Poor Eye Contact